aarati0505/library_management/PYTHON_SETUP_GUIDE.md

 ## ✅ What You Have

 A complete **Python Flask application** with:
-- ✅ Direct MySQL connectivity (no PHP!)
+- ✅ Direct MySQL connectivity
 - ✅ Beautiful responsive frontend (Bootstrap 5)
 - ✅ All functionalities working
 - ✅ Real-time database updates